bensheldon/good_job/README.md

 #### Unmet requirements

-When a requirement above is not met, an external worker (`good_job start`) raises an error.
-In-process execution logs the error and falls back to threads, capping each queue at `max_threads` while keeping smaller counts such as `serial:1`.
-The locking strategy and Rails isolation level remain as configured.
+When a requirement above is not met, GoodJob raises an error when it creates schedulers, in both external and in-process execution.

-The development harness enables reloading by default, so requesting fibers uses this fallback.

 #### Cooperative IO